mysteriumnetwork/documentation/content/token/bounty.md

 * Maximum earnings of 30 MYST / Mysterium Node
 * 5 nodes / region in Global IP bounty

+**Note**!
+Please keep your node's software up-to-date (not older than 30 days), otherwise, you won't get paid!
+For the next payout cycle your node should be running at least v0.46.1 of node.

 ### March 2021 updates:
 **Residential IP bounty**
 * Maximum earnings of 150 MYST / Mysterium Node